ondat/documentation/docs/concepts/rwx.md

 1. The *Ondat API Manager* publishes the host IP and port for the NFS service endpoint, by creating a Kubernetes service that points to the NFS-Ganesha server export endpoint.
 1. Ondat issues a NFS mount on the Node where the Pod using the PVC is scheduled.

-For more information on how to get started with Ondat Files, review the [ReadWriteMany (RWX)](/docs/operations/rwx) operations page.
+For more information on how to get started with Ondat Shared Filesystem, review the [How To Create ReadWriteMany (RWX) Volumes](/docs/operations/rwx) operations page.

-### High Availability For Ondat Files
+### High Availability For Ondat Shared Filesystems

 Ondat RWX volumes failover in the same way as standard Ondat RWO volumes.